 Standing next to Stevie Wonder while Herbie Hancock received his star on the Hollywood Walk of Fame (September 1994).
 I was truly surrounded by musical greatness.

-Being a part of the Rock To The Rescue (and Volunteers for America) 9/11 benefit concert conceived by Tommy Shaw of Styx… at my suggestion, part of the proceeds go to my friend’s sister and her family of four boys who had lost their dad in the 9/11 World Trade Center tragedy.
+Being a part of the Rock To The Rescue (and Volunteers for America) 9/11 benefit concert conceived by Tommy Shaw of Styx and Kevin Cronin of REO Speedwagon… at my suggestion, part of the proceeds go to my friend’s sister and her family of four boys who had lost their dad in the 9/11 World Trade Center tragedy.
 I meet one of the boys at the Continental Airlines Arena/New Jersey concert.
 I will never forget it.

 Robby Krieger, Vince Neil and Brian Setzer perform at our wedding in October 1995.
 Robby performs Doors classics “Light My Fire” and “Riders on The Storm” with Setzer performing “Rock This Town” and “Brand New Cadillac.”
 Vince joins Brian on “Wild Thing.”
 Kelsey Grammer gives us a Cuisinart.
 A wonderful wedding.